 The Practical Recommendation

-At $20 per interview with AI moderation, a 100-interview study costs $2,000 and delivers in 48-72 hours.
+At $20 per interview with AI moderation, a 100-interview study costs $2,000 and delivers in 24-48 hours.
 This is less than the recruitment cost alone for a 12-interview traditional study.
+Studies start at $200 for the smallest valid designs, and a comprehensive cross-market study still fits inside the cost envelope of a single traditional study.